It has been acquiring tech for its own portfolio and has bought a slew of intellectual properties, plus it has developed one technology of its own.

 Test quantities of µSalt, as it has been dubbed, were manufactured in a facility regulated by the US Food and Drug Administration before being supplied to several organisations for independent testing.

-The last acquisition was a piece of gesture recognition software from the University of Central Florida that can track and interpret inputs such as handwriting and drawings on tablets and desktops.
+Another acquisition was a piece of gesture recognition software from the University of Central Florida that can track and interpret inputs such as handwriting and drawings on tablets and desktops.

 Put simply, the firm has established connections with more than 4,000 universities in 160 countries enabling it to capture all of the intellectual property available for licensing from these institutions.